 Merida digital nomad: personal experience

-I would say that Merida is good for digital nomads if you’re flexible.
+Again, if you’re flexible (as digital nomads should be), Merida is a good digital nomad base.
 As Mexico’s 6th largest city, everything you need is in Merida, including good WiFi — but there are some considerations to keep in mind.

 Here are a few recommendations for great cafes to work in: Marago Cafe and Starbucks (I’m not a fan of Starbucks, but this one is nice), both along Paseo de Montejo; and in Downtown, try Manifesto and Pan y Koffee.
 Keep reading for more information on all these places.